Prosecutor moves to clear 4 Ohio men convicted in 1991 killing

-Four men who have maintained their innocence the past three decades since being charged and convicted in the beating death of an Ohio woman could soon be exonerated.
+OHIO — Four men who have maintained their innocence over the past three decades since being charged and convicted in the beating death of an Ohio woman could soon be exonerated.

 Two of the men have remained in prison since the mid-1990s while the other two spent more than 25 years behind bars before being released on parole in 2020.